vivekgourGH/ByteWise/README.md

 ---

-**Note:** This is a frontend-only EdTech application using localStorage for data persistence.
-No backend server is required to run this application.
+**Note:** This is a frontend-only kids coding platform using localStorage for data persistence.
+Perfect for young learners to start their coding journey in a safe, fun environment.
+No backend server required!